afiore/website/blog/2020-11-02-acls-in-tapir.md

 classes that extend our `Endpoint[_,...]` with a `toRoutes` method. `toRoutes` _interprets_ the Tapir endpoint description into a `org.http4.HttpRoutes[IO]` (i.e. the actual HTTP server implementation).
 Also, notice how the input, error and output types of the two routes are fully aligned with the ones of our endpoint definitions.
-It is by this aliment mechanism that the library provides us with strong compile-time guarantess that our implementation won't drift away from the generated docs, and that our system _will do exactly what it says on the tin_.
+It is by this aliment mechanism that the library provides us with strong compile-time guarantees that our implementation won't drift away from the generated docs, and that our system _will do exactly what it says on the tin_.

 Let's now look at the two route implementations.
 In `createNewAcl`, we pass the parsed payload `aclBinding` as an input for `AclValidation.isValid`.